denisdefreyne/rcpu/README.md

 ## To do

 * Allow 32-bit immediates
-* Rearrange opcodes so they make more sense
-* Add more opcodes
+* Finish implementing all opcodes
-* Write assembler